Trademark Costs

 Number of Classes: The fee is calculated per class of goods and/or services included in the application.
 For instance, if your mark is used on both handbags (Trademark Class 18) and t-shirts (Trademark Class 25), you must pay for two classes.

-Application Filing Basis: Like there are two filing options, there are filing basis choices that must be made – Use in Commerce or Intent-to-Use.
+Application Filing Basis: There are filing basis choices that must be made – Use in Commerce or Intent-to-Use.
 More about these later.

 The overall cost of obtaining a trademark varies based on the filing basis you select and the specific application form you use.
 Each option comes with its own set of requirements, impacting the total fee amount.